aayush-12321/YogAI_Project/README.md

 -   Low lower back: while performing the exercise, instead of keeping the lower back straight, it is brought down too low.

 **_the important MediaPipe Pose landmarks_** for this exercise are: nose, left shoulder, right shoulder, right elbow, left elbow, right wrist, left wrist, right hip, left hip, right knee, left knee, right ankle, left ankle, right heel, left heel, right foot index and left foot index

-### 3. Error detection method

-Machine learning will be used the errors of this exercise.
-See this [notebook](./4.evaluation.ipynb) for a evaluation process for this model.